 Treatment programs in residential settings can involve individual and group therapy sessions, dual-diagnosis programs to address co-occurring conditions and medicines to manage withdrawal or mental health symptoms.
 These treatment centers often provide medication-assisted treatment (MAT) to help you manage cravings and withdrawal symptoms while receiving therapy.

-Residential treatment centers can provide many benefits for clients with stimulant addiction, including a substance-free environment, a structured schedule to promote healthy habits and 24/7 support from therapists and medical health professionals.
+Residential treatment centers can provide many benefits for patients with stimulant addiction, including a substance-free environment, a structured schedule to promote healthy habits and 24/7 support from therapists and medical health professionals.
 The structure and support of inpatient care are designed to encourage a substance-free lifestyle post-treatment.

-Unlike residential treatment, outpatient care allows clients to attend their addiction programs during weekdays and return home at night.
+Unlike residential treatment, outpatient care allows patients to attend their addiction programs during weekdays and return home at night.
 The flexibility and convenience of outpatient treatment make it helpful for professionals and students hoping to recover from addiction while keeping up with academic, career and personal obligations.

 Intensive outpatient programs tend to be more affordable than inpatient care, as they are typically only offered a few times a week.
 The type of treatment suits people hoping to balance home or childcare duties and treatment or those uninterested in residential care.